stakater/kubestackplus-docs/content/for-cisos/authentication-authorization/saap-authorization-roles.md

 - can install operators in customer owned namespace
 - can manage subscriptions in customer owned namespace
 - can not install privileged and custom operators cluster-wide
-- can view sealedsecrets custom resource in all namespaces
+- can view `sealedsecrets` custom resource in all namespaces

 ### Projects Permissions

 - can create/update/patch customer owned namespaces
 - can create/view/edit/delete all resources in customer owned namespaces
 - can only view resources in Stakater owned namespaces
-- can not view secrets, configmaps ,jobs and cronjobs in Stakater owned namespaces
+- can not view `secrets`, `configmaps` , `jobs` and `cronjobs` in Stakater owned namespaces

 ### Storage

-- can create/view/edit persistentvolumeclaims,storageclasses and volumesnapshots in the cluster
+- can create/view/edit `persistentvolumeclaims`, `storageclasses`, and `volumesnapshots` in the cluster
-- can not delete persistentvolumeclaims,storageclasses and volumesnapshots in the cluster
+- can not delete `persistentvolumeclaims`, `storageclasses` and `volumesnapshots` in the cluster

 ### Networking

-- can create/view/delete NetworkPolicy objects in customer owned namespaces
+- can create/view/delete `NetworkPolicy` objects in customer owned namespaces
 - can view services in all namespaces
 - can view routes and ingresses in all namespaces
-- can view/update DNS resources for DNS Forwarder apigroups in customer owned namespaces
+- can view/update DNS resources for DNS Forwarder `apigroups` in customer owned namespaces

 ### Monitoring